 Unless fermented, aged or sufficiently salted and dried – I have no problem with likes of ham, few slice/s of salami or prosciuttos.
 Of course this channel is all about nutritional frugality ~ hence such indulgence is far and few.

-But I’d argue that the seemingly glorified safety amongst practicing raw carnivorism -which I do not think is either accessibly nor consistently interpreted as safe to the general population.
+But I’d argue the seemingly glorified safety amongst practicing raw carnivorism – I do not think this is consistently interpreted as safe to the general population.

 General population toxicology studies from raw meat consumptions; from both muscle and gelatinous / organ meats have all likewise proved to be of genuine concern.
 Including undercooked meats.

-The lack of the physical breakability of the food itself is specific to my (significant) added hassle.
-Few occassions I tried (very briefly) baked beef tri-tip cuts, with all its glory in blood and jus’.
-Yet it was extremely fatiguing experience.
-As I gnawed and teethed my way through the tough fibres of meat itself.
+The lack of the physical breakability of raw food itself is an added hassle.
+Few occassions I tried (very briefly) very rare beef tri-tip cuts, with all its glory in blood and jus’.
+Yet it was extremely fatiguing experience as I gnawed and teethed my way through the tough fibres of meat itself.
 “Morally” speaking, the blood affects me only a little.
 But it did not represent nor led me able to reconcile that path-of-least-resistance for digestion as I alluded to earlier.
-Did it suffice “Safety” badge?
-Probably.
-But what about “Satiety” ~ sadly, No.

 In the context of pure survival mode – what about eating raw predators meat?
-I’d caution this likely even more.
+I’d exercise caution even more.

 In conclusion – “cooking” is a pragmatic necessity.

 I think, for the sake of lingual semantics – the best of an “answer” whether consuming raw foods is “safe” or “not safe” – depends on a qualitative balancing act.
-I bear no ill wills towards anyone, either veganism or carnivorism.
-Should this or that method of consumption works for them.
+I bear no ill wills towards anyone, either raw veganism or raw carnivorism.

 I am nonetheless convinced to give these individuals my undying praise.
 That there is nothing else more primally simpler, than consuming things raw.
 Unaltered.
 Minimally intervened.
 Slaugher, harvest and chew.